Prinzhorn/skrollr/README.md

 //if you now use setScrollTop(offset) or animateTo(offset) #foo's bottom will be perfectly aligned with the top of the viewport.
 ```

+### getScrollTop()

+Returns the current scroll offset in pixels.
+Normalizes different browser quirks and returns the iScroll y-position in case of skrollr.mobile.

 ### setScrollTop(top)

 Sets the top offset using `window.scrollTo(0, top)` on dektop or `iscroll.scrollTo(0, -top)` when using skrollr.mobile.